USEFUL TAMESIDE WEBSITES

 Contains an entire list of their resources available to Family Historians eg. which Parish Registers and Monumental Inscriptions they hold and which parts of the Census Returns for different years have been surname indexed.
 Also listed is a 54 page bibliography of their reference books.
 Tameside's IMAGE ARCHIVE is also on-line, containing virtually all their deposited photographic archive.
 They also hold the full GRO (General Register Office) on microfiche for the years 1900-1930.

-Part of the Family History Society of Cheshire, however the Dukinfield Group covers the whole of Tameside.
+Part of the Family History Society of Cheshire covering the whole of Tameside.
 Visit the site to find out about future events, and the projects currently being undertaken by the Group.
 We have a directory of surnames being researched open to members and non-members.

 Tameside Local History Forum